scribeocr/scribeocr/docs/faq.md

     -	Consider converting your .pdf to .jpeg or .png images and trying again.
         - This can be accomplished using GhostScript on Linux with the following command:
         -	`gs -dNOPAUSE -dBATCH -sDEVICE=pnggray -dUseCropBox -r300 -sOutputFile="Pic-%03d.png" [pdf file]`

+## Why is text being printed on the wrong image?
+When multiple image (.png or .jpeg) and/or OCR (.hocr or .xml) files are uploaded, all files of the same type are ordered alphabetically.
+Check that your files are named in alphabetical order.
+A common mistake is forgetting to pad numbers with leading 0s (remember that “pic_10” comes before “pic_2” in alphabetic order).

 ## Is character formatting information (e.g. italics) in OCR data used?
 Character formatting data (specifically the identification of italics, small caps, and superscripts) is used for Abbyy but not Tesseract.
 Testing found this data to be generally reliable for Abbyy.
 However, for Tesseract formatting data was found to be so unreliable that including it caused more work than it alleviated.